ph-u/agalony/README.md

 # Reproducible Agar Colony Count

-## :iphone: + :memo: + :computer: = :bar_chart:
+## :camera: + :memo: + :computer: = :bar_chart:

-This pipeline is for automating counting regular units on a 2D plane.
-A good application is on **counting microbial colonies** on an agar plate.
+This pipeline is for automating **counting regular units** on a 2D plane.
+A good application is on counting microbial colonies on an agar plate.
 By using **phone cameras** and a supervisor csv table, users can count thousands of colonies in a photo within minutes.

-## Pipeline Overview (2 alternative pipelines)
+## The Pipeline
 ![pipeline](/img/pipeline.png)

 ## Why should you use the pipeline?